Skip to main content

 Use Cases

 Funding flows in Trails are modeled as exact input by default.
 For example, “I have exactly 10 USDC tokens I want to send out from the origin chain, and I’ll receive 9.99 USDC on the destination.”
-Funding can done through a variety of methods such as the user’s connected wallet, QR code deposit, or onramping from various fiat options.
+Funding can done through a variety of methods such as the user’s connected wallet, an existing app they already have funds, or onramping from various fiat options.
 This is ideal for a variety of use cases and apps such as the following:

 • Transfer funds into a perpetual exchange deposit address.